Updated Mar 30, 2026

 Did interaction and community suffer?

 Reduced social interaction constrained collaborative projects and teamwork.
 Group work and practical engagement, central to computer science education, proved harder to replicate online, which makes group work assessment best practice even more important.
 Digital tools enabled baseline communication but could not reproduce spontaneous exchange and real‑time problem‑solving.
-The effects extended beyond project outcomes to students’ sense of belonging.
+The effects extended beyond project outcomes to students’ sense of belonging, a theme that also appears in computer science students’ views on university life and in emotional engagement in online forums.
 Structured online collaboration spaces and well‑scaffolded tasks help to rebuild cohort connection.

 Smaller groups, clear roles and structured collaboration tasks can make community easier to sustain online.